PennyLaneAI/pennylane/doc/introduction/vcircuits.rst

     sample

+.. _intro_vcirc_templates:

 Templates
 ---------

-.. _intro_vcirc_templates:

-PennyLane provides a growing library of pre-coded templates of common quantum machine learning circuit architectures that can be used to easily build, evaluate, and train more complex quantum machine learning models.
-In the quantum machine learning literature, such architectures are commonly known as an **ansatz**.
+PennyLane provides a growing library of pre-coded templates of common variational circuit architectures that can be used to easily build, evaluate, and train more complex models.
+In the literature, such architectures are commonly known as an *ansatz*.

 .. note::

-    Templates are constructed out of **structured combinations** of the :mod:`quantum operations <pennylane.ops>` provided by PennyLane.
-This means that **template functions can only be used within a valid** :mod:`pennylane.qnode`.
+    Templates are constructed out of **structured combinations** of the :mod:`quantum operations <intro_vcirc_ops>` provided by PennyLane.
+This means that **template functions can only be used within a valid** :mod:`pennylane.qnode.QNode`.

 PennyLane conceptually distinguishes two types of templates, :ref:`layer architectures <intro_vcirc_temp_layer>` and :ref:`input embeddings <intro_vcirc_temp_emb>`.